trychlos/pwix-accounts-ui/README.md

 This template displays the list of `<li>...</li>` items of the menu to be displayed regarding the current connection state.

-The template expects to be called with one of these two parameters:
+The template expects to be called with one parameter:

-- either a 'dialog' one, which must address an acShower instance, and is the way it is internally called by the package itself

-- or with a 'name' key which must address the name of a 'acUserLogin' instance.
+- a '`name`' key which must address the same name of the corresponding '`acUserLogin`' instance.

 ## References for advanced use cases